 Dangerous Side Effects of Anxiety Drugs

-Beyond the paradoxical effect of suicidal ideation and increased anxiety, it's rare for these drugs to show signs of truly dangerous and deadly side effects.
-But there are some rare cases of very dangerous problems from these medications, including:
+Beyond the paradoxical effect of suicidal ideation and increased anxiety, it is rare for these drugs to show signs of dangerous or fatal side effects.
+However, in a few rare cases, some people have experienced:

 - Heart problems, especially in those with possible cardiovascular disease.